 License Fee Waivers

-If the following requirements of §12-70-102, C.R.S. are established, you may be considered for a waiver of your renewal fees with licenses registered through the Division of Professions and Occupations.
-Official military documentation must be provided that satisfies each of the following:
+For licenses issued by the Division of Professions and Occupations, if requirements that are set in state law are met, you may be considered for a waiver of your renewal fees and/or a waiver of any continuing education or professional competency requirements.
+Official military documentation must be provided that satisfies each of the following three requirements:

-Active duty personnel assigned to serve in an officially designated war, emergency or contingency may be eligible for exemption of renewal fees.
-Note: A contingency operation is one designated by the Secretary of Defense involving hostilities against an enemy of the United States or against an opposing military force.
-Current qualified contingencies include deployments to Afghanistan, Operation Enduring Freedom or Operation New Dawn.
+Active duty personnel assigned to serve in an officially designated war, emergency or contingency may be eligible for exemption of renewal fees and from any continuing education or professional competency requirements.
+A contingency operation is one designated by the Secretary of Defense involving hostilities against an enemy of the United States or against an opposing military force.

 Qualified Service Period

 Must be at least 120 days in length.